Russia–Syria relations: Post-Assad regime relations

 In March 2025, diplomatic talks between Russian and Syrian officials revealed Syria’s intent to restructure its $20-23 billion foreign debt, much of it owed to Russia.
 Moscow is unlikely to forgive these loans but may offer humanitarian aid instead.
 Meanwhile, Assad’s fate remains uncertain, with Russia refusing extradition despite Syrian calls for accountability.
 Syrian Alawite civilians and their families fled to Russia’s Khmeimim Air Base to seek refuge during clashes in western Syria in March 2025.

 Also in March 2025, Russian President Vladimir Putin expressed support for Syrian President Ahmed al-Sharaa, emphasizing Russia's commitment to Syria's sovereignty, independence, and territorial integrity.
 Putin offered practical cooperation on a range of issues to strengthen the historically friendly relations.
 Russia has continued to secure its key military bases in Syria, such as the Hmeimim airbase and the Tartous naval facility, despite withdrawing forces from some front-line positions in the north.

 On 31 July 2025, Syrian Foreign Minister Asaad al-Shibani met Russian Foreign Minister Sergey Lavrov in Moscow.
 Al-Shibani stressed Syria's need for Russia's support in rebuilding and stabilizing the country.
 They agreed to strengthen cooperation in infrastructure, energy, and defense.
 Russia reaffirmed its commitment to Syria's sovereignty and pledged reconstruction aid.
 Later that year, on 15 October, President Ahmed al-Sharaa met President Vladimir Putin in Moscow, declaring Syria's intention to “redefine” its relations with Russia, and both sides agreed to contintue economic cooperation.
 Sharaa reaffirmed that Syria will uphold existing agreements and allow continued Russian control over Hmeimim airbase and Tartous naval base.
 Putin in turn praised Syria's recent elections but did not agree to extradite Assad back to Syria.
+On 28 January 2026, al-Sharaa met Putin in Moscow to discuss Russia's military presence in Syria.
+Putin reaffirmed Moscow's support for Syria's unity and territorial integrity, congratulated Damascus on recent political developments, and expressed hope that the return of the al-Jazira region would advance the full restoration of Syrian sovereignty.
+Both sides also emphasised continued economic and reconstruction cooperation.

+On 9 August 2026, Syria and Russia reached a memorandum of understanding to reorganize Moscow's presence on the Syrian coast, including transferring civilian facilities to Syrian state management and converting Russian military bases into joint training centers.